Disease/Disorder

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Therapeutic hypothermia, or “cooling,” is a process by which core body temperature is purposely lowered to 32-34 degrees Celsius in order to prevent ischemic injury or death.
-Therapeutic hypothermia attempts to reduce anoxic brain injury by decreasing cerebral metabolism and reducing global carbon dioxide production, while also reducing oxygen consumption.
-For every one degree Celsius change in temperature, cerebral metabolism decreases by 6-7%.
-The targeted temperature is 32-34 C., and temperature modulation is achieved by surface cooling methods (cooling pad & blankets).
+Therapeutic hypothermia, or “cooling,” is a process by which core body temperature is purposely lowered to 33-34 degrees Celsius for 72 hours to prevent ischemic injury or death.14,15 Therapeutic hypothermia attempts to reduce anoxic brain injury by decreasing cerebral metabolism and reducing global carbon dioxide production, while also reducing oxygen consumption.
+Temperature modulation is achieved by surface cooling methods (cooling pad & blankets).
 It can also be achieved by intravascular “cooling”.
-On the other hand, hyperthermia, which is well studied, is known to worsen outcomes in hypoxic-ischemic brain injury.32
+On the other hand, hyperthermia, which is well studied, is known to worsen outcomes in hypoxic-ischemic brain injury.1

 Gaps in the Evidence-Based Knowledge